Benjamin Franklin Inventions

 (A catheter is a tube that can be inserted in a person for drainage.
 They are generally used with urinary tract or kidney problems.)

 The first catheter was a hard metal tube.
-As you may have guessed, this was not very comfortable to the patient.
-It was very painful.
+As you may have guessed, this was not very comfortable to the patient and in severe cases could be very painful.

 Franklin Stove

-In Franklin's day, houses were made of just wood, which was not adequate for insulation.
-Due to this, people would build very dangerous, open fires in their houses to keep from freezing to death.
+In Franklin’s day, houses were made of just wood, which was not adequate for insulation, allowing cold air in.
+To keep warm, people would build very dangerous, open fires in their houses.
 Ben did not like the idea of such a danger in his house, so he decided to fix it.

 Glass Harmonica